palveeen22/test-DayaTani-be/README.md

    - Open Postman and create a new request.
    - Enter your server's URL.
    - Under the "Authorization" tab, select "Basic Auth" from the Type dropdown.
-   - Enter the username and password.
+   - Enter the AUTH_USERNAME and AUTH_PASSWORD you specified in your .env file.
    - Send the request.
    - If the credentials are correct, Postman will show the server's response.
 Otherwise, it will show a 401 Unauthorized error.